Comment on page

 An alert is considered cleared when the conditions triggering it are no longer in effect.
 For alerts assigned to multiple locations, an alert will be cleared only when all locations no longer meet the alert conditions.
 This means that even if the alert conditions specify a minimum number of locations for the alert to be triggered, the alert will not clear until all locations no longer meet the alert conditions.

+If an agent is unable to send data to the platform after becoming associated with an alert, the platform is able to auto-clear the alert after 12 hours of recieving no data from the active agent.
 To clear an alert manually, un-assign the alert rule from the test.
 Do this as you continue to refine alert rules to match your specific criteria.

 By default, the ThousandEyes platform shows the last 90 days of alerts.
 To see your organization's alert history, go to Alert > Alert List > Alert History.
 Use the search bar to quickly find alerts.
 Use the time filter to isolate alerts based on a particular time period.
 Filtering alerts this way can help you determine whether your alerts are configured properly to align with your monitoring goals, and can help you report on alerts associated with an outage or service interruption event.